adamantii/hold-it-lol/README.md

 ## Options

 Upon installation, the extension has a page of toggleable options with descriptions to personalize your courtroom experience.
 It can be accessed from the extension icon pop-up.
-(Option preview images not yet implemented)
+(Option preview images are currently... unfinished)

 ## Known Issues

-A few known, high priority bugs:
+Known bug warnings (as of v0.5 beta):

-- Due to the way the extension loads, sometimes it will not process when a courtroom is opened - in such cases, the courtroom page must be reloaded.
+- Due to the way the extension loads, many UI elements break if you begin spectating a court and then join from the same tab.
-- The roleplay testimony mode doesn't record poses correctly when pose icons aren't used.
-Also, typing in a table in the roleplay evidence feature conflicts with objection.lol's keyboard shortcuts.